openUC2/UC2-GIT/CAD/ASSEMBLY_CUBE_Base/Readme.md

 </p>

 ## <img src="./IMAGES/L.png" width="40">Electronics
 The Arduino/ESP32 can be introduced with hot-glue or a rubber band, for parts with motors or LEDs.
+Find out more in the [ELECTRONICS](../../ELECTRONICS) section.

 ## CAD Design
-Please also see the Module developer kit ([MDK](../../MDK)) for further design instructions on how you sould adapt to the UC2 cubes.
+Please also see the Module developer kit ([MDK](../../MDK)) for further design instructions on how you should adapt to the UC2 cubes.

 ## OpenSCAD files
-Open-Souce also means, that one should be able to modify the files with open-source software.
+Open-Source also means, that one should be able to modify the files with open-source software.
 Therefore we provide the basic cube as an ```.scad``` file in the [OPENSCAD](./OPENSCAD) folder.
 The Inventor files will follow soon!

 ## Tutorial on how to design an insert in Inventor
 Find the tutorial in the [INVENTOR](./INVENTOR) folder.